 “If there's a book that you want to read, but it hasn't been written yet, then you must write it.” ― Toni Morrison

-Earning a BA in English Literature with a Creative Writing Emphasis at Lindenwood University
+Earning a BA in English Studies with a Creative Writing Emphasis at Lindenwood University

 A Creative Writing Emphasis at Lindenwood University requires 36 credit hours of coursework in a range of courses including study in fiction, non-fiction, and poetry.
 You will have the opportunity to write both long and short form original creative texts and to workshop them with your professors and peers.
 With course options that include both writing workshops and literary study, our program allows students and aspiring authors to engage in intensive creative growth as both writers and readers.
 You also have the option to expand your study beyond traditional creative and literary texts to include courses in technical writing, grammar, and rhetoric.
 You will even get the chance to work on the student-run literary magazine Arrow Rock and to learn about how to publish your own work professionally.

 Like every Lindenwood student, you will complete the General Education requirements of the Bachelor of Arts.
-You are also required to be proficient in at least one foreign language up to and including the Intermediate II level, which can be fulfilled by coursework, a placement test, or most often a combination of the two.
+You are also required to be proficient in at least one foreign language up to and including the Elementary II level, which can be fulfilled by coursework, a placement test, or a combination of the two.

 See a list of English Course Descriptions to see the range of possible courses you might be taking.

 What can I do with a Creative Writing Emphasis?

 Interested in joining us as a major at Lindenwood?
 Contact us for more information!